 CAD overcomes the challenges

 The increasing need for compact store spaces has raised the demand for multifunctional shopfitting furniture.
-Additionally, shop layouts, whether local shops, brands or hypermarkets, undergo constant restructuring for better customer experience.
+Additionally, shop layouts of local shops, brand stores or hypermarkets – they all undergo constant restructuring for better customer experience.
+Thus, shopfitting furniture has to be flexible enough to move around and modular for easy fix after dismantling for relocation across the shop.

-Store owners’ preference for thematic and bespoke furniture designs which are usually iterative and prone to inaccuracies lead to further manufacturing disruptions.
+Store owners’ preference for thematic and bespoke furniture designs for higher customer satisfaction is iterative and prone to inaccuracies that lead to further manufacturing process disruptions.

 The root cause of all iterations and dynamism in the shopfitting design process is the involvement of multiple design stakeholders – architects, industrial design engineers and manufacturers.